Sujal-Gaha/khelam-nw/libs/backend-db/README.md

-# domain
+# backend-db

 This library was generated with [Nx](https://nx.dev).

 ## Building

-Run `nx build domain` to build the library.
+Run `nx build backend-db` to build the library.